AWS Cost Explorer API Service Level Agreement

 AWS Cost Explorer API SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of the AWS Cost Explorer API, or any other AWS Cost Explorer API performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the AWS Cost Explorer API; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described on the AWS Cost Explorer API Best Practices page in the AWS Billing & Cost Management user guide; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension and termination of your right to use the AWS Cost Explorer API in accordance with the Agreement (collectively, the "AWS Cost Explorer API SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of the AWS Cost Explorer API, or any other AWS Cost Explorer API performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the AWS Cost Explorer API; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described on the AWS Cost Explorer API Best Practices page in the AWS Billing & Cost Management user guide; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension and termination of your right to use the AWS Cost Explorer API in accordance with the Agreement (collectively, the "AWS Cost Explorer API SLA Exclusions").